Aloycious-James/marketing-growth-customer-retention-analytics/README.md

 ### Key Findings

-* Variant B delivered the highest conversion rate
-* Variant B outperformed Control and Variant A
-* Conversion uplift opportunities identified
+* VariantB is Dominates all others by over all conversion.
+* Major drop at interest and conversion.
+* Direct and Organic had low conversion
+* VariantB have highly improved not only small area or month.

 ### Business Decision

-Deploy Variant B across future campaigns.
+* Deploy Variant B across future campaigns.

 ---